What's The Difference Between Race Ethnicity And Nationality

 Conclusion

 Race, ethnicity, and nationality are distinct yet interconnected aspects of identity.
-Recognizing these differences helps individuals and societies figure out complex issues of identity, inclusion, and justice.
-While race is a social construct based on physical traits, ethnicity reflects cultural heritage, and nationality is a legal status tied to a country.
-By understanding these concepts, we can grow a more informed and compassionate approach to diversity in our increasingly interconnected world.
+And while race is a social construct based on physical traits, ethnicity reflects cultural heritage, and nationality is a legal status tied to a country.
+Now, recognizing these differences helps individuals and societies deal with complex issues of identity, inclusion, and justice.
+By understanding these concepts, we can develop a more informed and compassionate approach to diversity in our increasingly interconnected world.

 Word Count: 950